Tangle-vs-Blockchain--Comparing-Two-Cryptocurrency-Innovations

 What is Tangle?

 Now for our other distributed ledger, Tangle.
 Created by the IOTA Foundation, Tangle addresses some perceived limitations in blockchain technology for the “Internet of Things” (IoT).
-Whereas blockchain transactions are grouped into blocks, the Tangle has a directed acyclic graph (DAG) structure where transactions directly approve two previous transactions in the network.In simpler terms, each transaction in the Tangle confirms two other previous ones, forming a unique “tangled” web of data.
+Whereas blockchain transactions are grouped into blocks, the Tangle has a directed acyclic graph (DAG) structure where transactions directly approve two previous transactions in the network.In simpler terms, each transaction in the Tangle crypto confirms two other previous ones, forming a unique “tangled” web of data.
 Unlike Blockchain, transactions don’t have to wait to be grouped into blocks before getting validated.
 Proponents argue this makes the Tangle faster and more scalable to handle the massive transaction volumes expected from IoT devices.

 Tangle stands as an innovative distributed ledger technology powering the infrastructure of the IOTA cryptocurrency network.
 Unlike traditional blockchain architectures, Tangle introduces a Directed Acyclic Graph (DAG) structure, offering a unique approach to achieving consensus and facilitating transactions in a decentralized ecosystem.